billy-idle/JobShop/README.md

 path=benchmark-set
 ```

-_benchmark-set_ is the path (either relative or absolute) where the .txt files are stored.
+path (either relative or absolute) where the .txt files are stored.

 Scheduling and exporting to dot format: